SherG/cool-iron/blog/chatgpt-google-code-red.md

 <img src="https://res.cloudinary.com/icecloud7/image/upload/v1672454812/SignalFox/perplexity-ai_is865c.png" />

-Countless queries are made on Google Search for up-to-date stock prices, tickets, event times, train and flight schedules, traffic delays, products, and more.
+Also consider that countless queries are made on Google Search for up-to-date stock prices, tickets, event times, train and flight schedules, traffic delays, products, and more.

 Development of schema and structured data has given us interactive search results like these.
 (They look like ads but they're not.)
 Hover over a jacket and you'll get 5 images that fade in and out, showing multiple angles.